MinecraftU/mcu-curriculum/sequence_1/section_5.md

 ## Skin Design

 This section is pretty straightforward thanks to the great tools at [Miners Need Cool Shoes](http://www.needcoolshoes.com/).
 Go to needcoolshoes.com and import your skin or go to the gallery and pick a new one to tweak.
 Then edit that skin using their editing tools!
 You can download the png file or change your skin right from the site.
 You can even combine skins by loading multiple skins as layers in the editing tool.

-## Server time!

-We will now spend some time getting familiar with the Sequences server, our whitelisted camp server for Minecraft U campers.
-Your instructors will go over the rules, which are also in the next section, and help you get on the server and get established there.